-NOTE: ElasticSuite and its affiliated applications are third-party tools not currently supported by Magento.
+NOTE: ElasticSuite and its affiliated applications are third-party tools not currently supported by Adobe.
 This content is being presented as informational only and not as an indication of what is enabled for Support coverage.

 This article talks about the issue of Elasticsearch memory problems caused by tracking indices produced by the ElasticSuite plugin.

 It is not confirmed what versions of ElasticSuite have this issue.

 If the ElasticSuite third-party plugin is installed, you might experience Elasticsearch memory issues, and the Elasticsearch service might crash caused by ElasticSuite tracking indices.
 Symptoms include: